limping23/PyCrypto/README.rst

 Documentation
 -------------

-Documentation for this package can be found on [readthedocs](.
+Documentation for this package can be found on [readthedocs](pycryptoo.readthedocs.io).